Autumn Celebration October 1-2

 The market is split between three locations.
 Everything is just a short walk away (literally a stone's throw . . . and I can't throw stones that far)!
 Events and Vendors will be located at the Sugar Hill Meetinghouse, the Carolina Crapo Memorial Building, the Sugar Hill Museum, and we hope you'll pop into Harman's, too!
 There is plenty of parking in the field behind the meetinghouse and plenty of handicapped parking.

-Market Munching: from Harman's Cheese to freshly made Kettle Corn, Cider Donuts from the Cider House Cafe at Windy Ridge Apple Orchard, along with fresh apples from the orchard.
+Market Munching: from Harman's Cheese to homemade Chili at the Museum, Cider Donuts from the Cider House Cafe at Windy Ridge Apple Orchard, along with fresh apples from the orchard.
 I'm going to get up early both mornings to pick up freshly-made donuts.
-We'll have the menu up soon from McDaddy's Rolling BBQ.
+Farm to Fire Pizza is bringing their portable brick oven to make hot pizzas for you all weekend.

 We are also thrilled that White Mountain Gourmet Coffee is coming again this year and will offer FREE cups of COFFEE to everyone at the market.
 And yes, they are bringing their Espresso Machine again - so they will be offering along with the regular coffee - lattes, espressos, and cappaccinos!
 Because White Mountain Gourmet Coffee is coming with all the extras . . . they will have a donation bucket set up for you so you can offer a little "thank you".